-In delivering Services, Providers collect, use and share personal information about individuals.
+In delivering Services, Providers collect, use and disclose personal information about individuals.
 In handling this personal information, Providers are required under their Deed(s) to comply with the Privacy Act and the APPs as if they were agencies.
 The APPs govern the standards, rights and obligations around:

-- the collection, use, disclosure and storage of personal information; - an organisation or agency's governance and accountability; - integrity and correction of personal information; and - the rights of individuals to access and correct their personal information.
+- the collection, use, and disclosure of personal information; - an organisation or agency's governance and accountability; - integrity of personal information - protection of personal information; and - the rights of individuals to access and correct their personal information.